-Featuring thrill rides, kiddie rides, retail and dining establishments, green spaces and other fun activities, the new OWA amusement park is open and continually adding more options.
+Featuring thrill rides, kiddie rides, retail and dining establishments, green spaces and other fun activities, the new OWA amusement park is continually adding more options.

 Rollin' Thunder at The Park at OWA

 The park is anchored by a host of fun rides such as the Rollin' Thunder roller coaster, shown in the video above.
 Purchase a day pass or an annual pass.
 Children under hte age of 3 are free.

 OWA continues to announce major retail and dining tenant announcements that will be calling the Foley, Alabama-based resort destination home.